 There are several other camping locations in the Back Country all requiring a permit.
 These are for the more serious hikers and are probably beyond the scope of this article.

 Grand Canyon Camper Village

 Outside the Park in a privately owned Campground the Grand Canyon Camper village doe not have much going for it really.
-It perfectly fine but with the options available in the park being so cheap, we just don’t know why you would choose this site, maybe if all the others are full?
+It is perfectly fine but with the options available in the park being so cheap, we just don’t know why you would choose this site, maybe if all the others are full?

 A little Further Away?

 If you are looking to just visit the Cayon for a day then you can consider a location just a bit further away, there are pretty slim pickings really as the Canyon is really remote and your best bets are Inside the Park or Tusayan.

 Closest City to the Park, still a good 80 miles drive to the canyon though

 A little closer with fewer dining and hotel options but will be cheap and can save a few minutes on your drive to the Canyon.

 The closest built-up area to the Desert View Entrance, not the most breathtaking place to spend the night.
 Don’t let the word City fool you, this is a small town.